vistart/CubicCrossLinkedOctree_VC/README.md

 ## Intention

-This project is designed for three-dimensional orthogonal listed octree of point cloud.
+This project is designed for represent the point cloud by three-dimensional orthogonal listed octree.

 ## Features